 3. Emulators, Simulators, or Real Devices?

-- Simulators: Provide faster results for initial testing but don’t emulate hardware behavior.
+- Simulators: Provide faster results for initial testing, but don’t emulate hardware behaviour.

 - Real Devices: Essential for end-to-end testing, as they uncover real-world issues like hardware-software compatibility and battery drain.